 Squatter Rights in California: Final Thoughts

-Typically when people think of squatters, they are envisioning a situation in which a person has sneakily taken possession of your property and began living there without permission.
+Typically when people think of squatters, they are envisioning a situation in which a person has sneakily taken possession of your property.
+The squatter began living there without permission.
+An adverse possession claim is another nightmare scenario for property owners, an adverse possession claim meaning the squatters is granted legal ownership of the property after enough time has passed.
+Squatters and the laws that protect them can be, in brief, a major headache for property owners.

 However, there are plenty of situations in which someone could be living in your property without your full permission or knowledge: such as an illegal sublet, additional residents who don't appear on the lease, and tenants overstaying their lease period, perhaps without even knowingly doing so.